hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 #strong[Charge] your next Action, delaying its activation until the end
 of the next Phase, but granting you Boon(3) on it.
 You must pick a target Space for the Action when picking this option. \
+#strong[Disengage] from a single enemy, preventing your own movement to
+trigger Retaliations from them this phase. \
 #strong[Push] yourself, taking 1 Fatigue in order to perform one of the
 following effects:
 - (repeatable +1 cost) 1 Fatigue for Boon(1) \
 - 2 Fatigue to gain 1 AP

-#strong[Disengage] from a single enemy, preventing your own movement to
-trigger Retaliations from them this phase

 Free Actions, just like regular Actions, are affected by RAP.